2023 Most Popular Psychology Bachelor's Degree Schools in Arkansas

 Full Psychology at Harding University Report

-John Brown University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+John Brown University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #7 on the list.
 JBU is a small private not-for-profit school located in the town of Siloam Springs.

 About 81% of the students majoring in psychology at the school are women while 19% are male.